craigshoemaker/static-web-apps-cli/readme.md

 ### Mocking credentials

-When requesting the Static Web Apps login endpoints (`http://localhost:4280/.auth/login/<PROVIDER_NAME>`), you have access to a local authentication UI.
+When requesting the Static Web Apps login endpoints (`http://localhost:4280/.auth/login/<PROVIDER-NAME>`), you have access to a local authentication UI.
 This interface is served locally from the emulator and allows you to set fake user information for the current user from the provider supplied.

 ### Reading credentials

-The frontend application can request the `http://localhost:4280/.auth/me` endpoint and a `clientPrincipal` containing the fake information will be returned by the authentication API.
+The front end application can request the `http://localhost:4280/.auth/me` endpoint and a `clientPrincipal` containing the fake information will be returned by the authentication API.

 Here is an example: